 The TRACK subroutine is used for light pen tracking and drawing.
-Tracking allows the scope user to return an X-Y co-ordinate pair to the program.
+Tracking allows the scope user to return an X-Y coordinate pair to the program.
 A tracking symbol is displayed at a location specified by the program.
 (The tracking symbol is an octagon with a point in its center.)
 The scope user then positions the tracking symbol with the light pen.
-A hit on any push button terminates tracking, and returns to the program the co-ordinates of the central point of the tracking symbol (as basic vectors) as well as the end point.
+A hit on any pushbutton terminates tracking, and returns to the program the coordinates of the central point of the tracking symbol.
 The form of the call is as follows: